bedorn/reactive-data-table/README.md

 * `tableClass`: Optional value.
 CSS class for table.
 Default value is "table table-bordered table-striped table-hover dataTable"

+* `tableId`: String value which defines the Id of the table"

 * `fields`: Object.
 Controls the Columns.
 For reactive translation, you need to add the expressions in brackets into the json translation files.
 However it is also possible to use a simple String

 ```